 - Call the Poison Help number at 1-800-222-1222 right away if you think your child has swallowed hand sanitizer.
 Don’t wait for symptoms to develop.

 - Call 911 if your child shows symptoms of alcohol poisoning.

-Each year, Poison Centers manage over 17,000 hand sanitizer exposures in children under 12 years old.
+Each year, Poison Centers manage over 17,000 hand sanitizer exposures in children 12 years and younger.